uvic-virtual/handbook/constitution.md

 prior to the date of the meeting.
 Sufficient advertising consists of an @everyone mention in the #general Slack channel.
 ## Bylaw 4: Funds of the Society
 All banking shall be carried out subject to the rules and regulations of the Students’ Society as set out by the Board of Directors.
-The allocated budget grant that Uvic Virtual receives each year from Clubs Council shall be deposited in the club’s standard budget account held by the Students’ Society.
+The allocated budget grant that UVic Virtual receives each year from Clubs Council shall be deposited in the club’s standard budget account held by the Students’ Society.
 Any funds remaining in UVic Virtual Reality’s budget account after the conclusion of the fiscal year